Warrandyte brings soul music into the mix

 The Standard, March 7, 2013

-waist down, professional surfer and wheelchair skater Christiaan “Otter” Bailey is still doing what he always loved.
+Despite a skateboarding accident that left him paralysed from the waist down, professional surfer and wheelchair skater Christiaan “Otter” Bailey is still doing what he always loved.
 Now he has made it his mission to inspire others with disabilities to get out of their chairs and into the ocean.

 The Standard, March 7, 2013

-SOUTH WEST Healthcare is reminding people to stay calm and immediately call an ambulance if bitten by a snake.
+South West Healthcare is reminding people to stay calm and immediately call an ambulance if bitten by a snake.

 The advice comes after 18 people suspected of having a snake bite presented at Warrnambool Base Hospital’s emergency department within the last year.